c2mon/c2mon/docs/docs/getting-started.md

 ---
 layout:   post
 title:    Getting Started
-Summary:  A Hello World guide to get C2MON up and running with some sample data.
+summary:  A Hello World guide to get C2MON up and running with some sample data.
 ---

 # Running the server